-ESG Related Responsibilities

-- Maintains oversight of the integrity of Pembina's financial statements, the reporting process, and the internal audit function. - Provides oversight over Pembina's approach to director compensation, employee wellness, employee compensation, executive performance and compensation, executive succession planning and corporate equity, diversity and inclusion. - Focuses on sustainability and climate by including relevant ESG metrics in incentive plan design and compensation decisions for executives. - Monitors and oversees progress against Pembina's EDI strategy and diversity targets. - Responsible for Pembina's corporate governance practices. - Oversees Pembina's ESG strategy, including climate and other material topics, and makes recommendations to the Board on the integration of ESG considerations into long-term business planning, organizational structure and corporate policies and practices. - Oversees the development of Pembina's Sustainability Report and facilitates and provides education of the Board, including on ESG matters. - Reviews ESG-related matters on a quarterly basis, including climate-related matters. - Monitors and oversees progress against Pembina's emissions reduction targets. - Oversees the development, implementation and monitoring of risks and policies related to process and occupational health and safety, environment (including emissions reductions initiatives), operational excellence, asset integrity management, corporate security and cyber security.
+Committee ESG Related Responsibilities Audit Committee Maintains oversight of the integrity of Pembina's financial statements, the reporting process, the effectiveness of internal controls over financial reporting and the internal audit function.
+Human Resources and Compensation Committee Provides oversight over Pembina's approach to director compensation, employee wellness, employee compensation, executive performance and compensation, executive succession planning and corporate EDI.
+Focuses on sustainability and climate by including ESG metrics in incentive plan design and compensation decisions for executives.
+Monitors and oversees progress against Pembina's EDI strategy and diversity targets.
+Governance, Nominating Responsible for Pembina's corporate governance practices. and Corporate Social Responsibility Committee Oversees Pembina's ESG strategy, including climate and other material topics, and makes recommendations to the Board on the integration of ESG considerations into long-term business planning, organizational structure and corporate policies and practices.
+Monitors, reviews and provides oversight of performance and reporting on ESG matters, including progress against Pembina's emissions reduction targets.
+Facilitates and provides education to the Board, including on ESG matters.
+Reviews ESG matters on a quarterly basis.
+Responsible for overseeing risks related to corporate governance, disclosure, corporate social responsibility (including ESG matters) and assists the Board in establishing appropriate risk oversight functions at the Board and Committee levels.
+Safety, Environment and Operational Excellence Committee Oversees the development, implementation and monitoring of risks, policies and procedures related to process safety and occupational health and safety, environment, operational excellence, asset integrity management, corporate security and cybersecurity.

-Further information about Pembina's corporate governance practices will be included in Pembina's management information circular for its 2024 annual meeting of Shareholders.
+Further information about Pembina's corporate governance practices will be included in Pembina's management information circular for its 2025 annual meeting of Shareholders.
 In addition, copies of Pembina's Code of Ethics Policy, Whistleblower Policy and other corporate governance policies can be found on Pembina's website at www.pembina.com.